The New Online Home Study Course for the Integrated Systems Model

 Why do we offer this course?
 We love helping clinicians be better at what THEY do so they can provide more effective therapy sessions for their patients.
 We love seeing clinicians become passionate and excited about their profession once again.

 How do we do it?
-By providing a safe, creative learning space and relationships that foster peer and mentor learning.
+By providing a supportive, creative learning space and relationships that foster peer and mentor learning.
 In other words, we learn together both in-class and online.

 What are we: A dedicated group of physiotherapists who play at work and work at play – there is no difference.
 Come play and learn with us!